 Nothing in this policy is intended to increase, modify, or in any way affect the current legal standards nor shall any deviation from these guidelines be considered a breach of any legal standard.

 302.3 TYPES OF INVESTIGATIONS

-An Investigator involved shooting requires several separate investigations.
+Officer-involved shootings and deaths involve several separate investigations.
 The investigations may include: